Nicconike/otel-demo/README.md

 - Implements a custom /api/users endpoint that makes an external API call
 - Configures OpenTelemetry to send data to the OpenTelemetry Collector

+### Dockerfile
-### The Dockerfile is used to build the Docker image for our Flask application.
+The Dockerfile is used to build the Docker image for our Flask application.
 It specifies:
 - The base image (Python 3.12 slim version)
 - The working directory in the container
 - Install dependencies